AISaturdaysLagos/Cohort8-Sankara/README.md

 ## MovieSense: Movie Recommender System

 ## Project description
 MovieSense is a Recommender System that uses Natural Language Processing techniques to provide users with similar movies to a movie and relevant information about the recommendations.This is done by creating embeddings of the movie features from the dataset, transformation of data to vectors and computing the similarities of movies.
-This project aoims to tackle the problem of choice overload.
+This project aims to tackle the problem of choice overload.

 # Features
 1. NLP Techniques and ML Models: